timac11/onder-site/_innovations/en/02_flexability.md

 ---
-name: Платформа управления гибкостью
+name: Flexibility management platform
 img: 'assets/img/innovations/flexibility-platform.jpg'
 lang: en
 paragraphs:
-    - value: С помощью платформы потребители смогут экономить, снижая потребление в часы пик, продавая энергию от микрогенерации и накопителей.
+    - value: Allows consumers to save their budgets by reducing consumption during peak hours by selling energy from microgeneration and power storages.
-    - value: Прототип победил <a href="https://solutions.odyssey.org/hackathon-2020-vattenfall-challenge-balance-the-grid/" target="_blank">на хакатоне Odyssey</a>. Разботала его команда <a href="https://startblock.online/" target="_blank">Startblock</a> при нашем участии.
+    - value: The prototype developed in partnership with the <a href="https://startblock.online/" target="_blank">Startblock</a> won the <a href="https://solutions.odyssey.org/hackathon-2020-vattenfall-challenge-balance-the-grid/" target="_blank">Odyssey hackathon</a>.
-    - value: Развиваем продукт совместно со  <a href="https://startblock.online/" target="_blank">StartBlock</a>, <a href="https://idea-go.tech/" target="_blank>IDEA</a> и <a href="http://les.systems" target="_blank">Luxembourg Energy Storage Systems</a> в Люксембурге и Швеции.
+    - value: Being developed in partnership with <a href="https://startblock.online/" target="_blank">StartBlock</a>, <a href="https://idea-go.tech/" target="_blank>IDEA</a> and <a href="http://les.systems" target="_blank">Luxembourg Energy Storage Systems</a> in Luxembourg and Sweden.
 ---